SupeR19902/x720/README.md

 # x720
  x720 Tools

+Make sure i2c is enabled with raspi-config.

-Download the packages needed for running
+Download the packages needed for running:
 ```
 sudo ./x720/x720packages.sh
 ```

-Setup the real time clock
+Setup the real time clock:
 ```
 sudo ./x720/x720rtc.sh
 ```

-Set up the top button (do not use)
+Set up the top button (do not use):
 ```
 #sudo ./x720/x720button.sh
 ```